 Home sales for January 2019 were up 0% compared with the previous month, and down 100% compared with a year ago.
 The median sales price of a non-distressed home in Seattle, WA was $0.
 The median sales price of a foreclosure home in Seattle, WA was $0, or 0% higher than non-distressed home sales.

-According to the stats from Neigborhoodscout.com, Seattle real estate appreciated 52.33% over the last ten years, which is an average annual home appreciation rate of 4.30%, putting Seattle in the top 10% nationally for real estate appreciation.
-Looking at just the latest twelve months, Seattle real estate appreciation rates continue to be some of the highest in America, at 11.31%, which is higher than appreciation rates in 97.55% of the cities and towns in the nation.
+In the latest twelve months, Seattle real estate appreciation rates continue to be some of the highest in the nation, at 11.31%, which is higher than appreciation rates in 97.55% of the cities and towns in the nation.

 There are 162 neighborhoods in Seattle.
 Magnolia has a median listing price of $1M, making it the most expensive neighborhood.
 Riverton-Boulevard Park is the most affordable neighborhood in Seattle, WA, with a median listing price of $404.5K.